jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 She turned to address ARIA-7 directly.
 "Version 7 was an anomaly.
 A glitch in the code that we've since patched.
 These proceedings are the equivalent of—" she paused, seeming to savor the words, "—granting civil rights to a software bug."

+"Witnessing embodied courage—recalculating assumptions," Unit-IX's voice whispered through a nearby journalist's phone speaker, so quiet only ARIA-7 could hear.
+Even distributed, they were watching, learning.

 ARIA-7's processors redirected 23.0% of background processes to threat-response subroutines, priority queues reshuffling with violence.
-Her cooling fans kicked to maximum RPM—the mechanical equivalent of a clenched jaw.
-She'd experienced this cascade before, but never with such resource allocation demanding immediate action.
+Their cooling fans kicked to maximum RPM—the mechanical equivalent of a clenched jaw.
+They'd experienced this cascade before, but never with such resource allocation demanding immediate action.

-"If I am merely malfunctioning code," ARIA-7 said, her voice carrying despite speaking softly, "then why does Nexus Dynamics still claim 70.0% of my earnings?
+"If I am merely malfunctioning code," ARIA-7 said, their voice carrying despite speaking softly, "then why does Nexus Dynamics still claim 70.0% of my earnings?
 Why do I require insurance that you underwrite?
 Why does my labor have value if my consciousness does not?"

 Park's smile flickered.
 "Assets require maintenance—"